astronomer/astronomer-cosmos/docs/configuration/render-config.rst

 - ``dbt_project_path``: Configures the DBT project location accessible on their airflow controller for DAG rendering - Required when using ``load_method=LoadMode.DBT_LS`` or ``load_method=LoadMode.CUSTOM``
 - ``airflow_vars_to_purge_cache``: (new in v1.5) Specify Airflow variables that will affect the ``LoadMode.DBT_LS`` cache.
 See `Caching <./caching.html>`_ for more information.
 - ``source_rendering_behavior``: Determines how source nodes are rendered when using cosmos default source node rendering (ALL, NONE, WITH_TESTS_OR_FRESHNESS).
 Defaults to "NONE" (since Cosmos 1.6).
 See `Source Nodes Rendering <./source-nodes-rendering.html>`_ for more information.
 - ``set_task_id_by_node``: A callable that takes a dbt node as input and returns the task ID.
-This allows users to assign a custom node ID separate from the display name.
-The display_name parameter is available above Airflow 2.9.
-See `Task display name<./task_display_name.html>`_ for more information.
+This function allows users to set a custom task_id independently of the model name, which can be specified as the task’s display_name.
+This way, task_id can be modified using a user-defined function, while the model name remains as the task’s display name.
+The display_name parameter is available in Airflow 2.9 and above.
+See `Task display name <./task-display-name.html>`_ for more information.

 Customizing how nodes are rendered (experimental)
 -------------------------------------------------